DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/IntegratedFieldChooser/description.md

 - Filter Fields
 - All Fields

-You can use the **fieldChooser**.[layout](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/#layout) property to arrange the lists in different ways.
+You can use the **fieldChooser**.[layout](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/#layout) property to arrange the sections in different ways.

-All Fields include fields declared in the [fields[]](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) array and auto-generated fields, as in this demo.
+All Fields include fields declared in the [fields[]](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/) array and auto-generated fields as shown in this demo.
 If you want to hide the auto-generated fields, disable the [dataSource](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/#dataSource).[retrieveFields](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/#retrieveFields) property.
 You can also hide any particular field if you disable its [visible](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#visible) property.

 You can group All Fields for hierarchical display.
 Specify the same [displayFolder](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#displayFolder) for the fields that should be grouped together.
 In this demo, the hierarchy is built on the server.

-Users can drag and drop fields between the lists.
+Users can drag and drop fields between the sections.
 When users move a field to Row, Column, Data, or Filter Fields, it is added to the corresponding pivot grid area.
 To do the same programmatically, specify the field's [area](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#area) property.
-If a field is intended to be moved to the Data Fields list only, enable the field's [isMeasure](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#isMeasure) property, and vice versa: disable the **isMeasure** property for fields that should never be in the Data Fields list.
+If a field is intended to be moved to the Data Fields section only, enable the field's [isMeasure](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#isMeasure) property, and vice versa: disable the **isMeasure** property for fields that should never be in the Data Fields section.
 In this demo, these restrictions are specified on the server.

-After a user finishes moving fields between lists, the changes are applied immediately or after the user clicks OK.
+After a user finishes moving fields between sections, the changes are applied immediately or after the user clicks OK.
 Use the **fieldChooser**.[applyChangesMode](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/#applyChangesMode) property to set the desired mode.
 In this demo, you can change this property at runtime.

+### Enable Search

+Users can search the All Fields section if you enable the **fieldChooser**.[allowSearch](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/#allowSearch) property as shown in this demo.
+In addtion, you can specify the [searchTimeout](/Documentation/ApiReference/UI_Components/dxPivotGrid/Configuration/fieldChooser/#searchTimeout) property to delay the search.